 Social Media and Online Promotion

-● Sign up to be alerted when your post publishes on Wiley Exchanges.
+● Sign up to be alerted when your post publishes on The Wiley Network

 ● Don’t forget to share and link to your blog post through your personal and professional social media networks, personal and departmental websites, blogs, etc.

-● Wiley Exchanges uses American English spelling.
+● The Wiley Network uses American English spelling.
 If you are a British English speaker, we are happy to help edit.

 ● Please define any acronyms by spelling them out upon the first mention in your post.